Home > Publications > Archive. Indigenous Libraries

 The text also addresses the broader structural limitations affecting the development of Indigenous library services in Latin America, including the scarcity of materials in native languages, the lack of professional training in managing oral and multilingual resources, and the limited institutional support for such initiatives.
 It notes that many existing projects have been externally driven and insufficiently aligned with community needs, and calls for interdisciplinary approaches that integrate anthropology, linguistics, and information science.
 The work concludes by positioning Indigenous libraries as emerging instruments within a wider effort to safeguard endangered languages and cultural diversity, emphasizing their potential to bridge traditional knowledge systems and contemporary information environments while supporting processes of cultural recovery and social inclusion.

 Civallero, Edgardo (2008).
-Vanishing identities, saving information.
-En Priya, S. Vanishing Voices: The Endangered Languages across the Globe.
+Vanishing Identities, Saving Information.
+In Priya, S. (ed.)
+Vanishing Voices: The Endangered Languages across the Globe.
 Punjagutta (India): The ICFAI University Press.
 [Link]

 (+) Abstract